Allawee/docs/docs/card-authorization/fetch.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Card Authorizations
+# Get Card Authorizations

 You can fetch a list of all card authorizations through the card authorizations endpoint.